thewitcher745/ST2-forward-test/README.md

 This project is designed to forward test the ST5 strategy.
 In its current state, the project can:

-1. Retrieve pair data from a mock API, developed and documented separately.
+1. Retrieve pair data from a mock API or a live data server (Binance, currently), in parallelized fashion.
 2. Draw the lower order zigzag on the data, given the starting date specified in a `.env` file.
 3. Draw the higher order zigzag on the data.
 4. Find the segments for a list of pairs provided through a CSV file.
 5. Log various activities using a customized logging module.
 6. Find signals for a list of pairs based on the ST5 strategy.
+7. Selectively run in validation mode, which adds extra debug data to the signals, as well as other features useful for debugging.

 ### Data Retrieval

-- The project can fetch pair data for pairs listed in a `pair_list.csv` file from the Binance API.
-This is useful for testing and development purposes without relying on live, exchanged-based data.

-### Zigzag Drawing
+- The project can use both mock data from an offline cache, or live Binance data.
+The live data fetching is done in parallel and in bulk to improve performance.

+### Zigzag-based signal generation

 - **Lower Order Zigzag**: The project can draw the lower order zigzag on the pair data.
 The starting date for this operation is specified in a `.env` file.